3D-software/OpenMotionCapture/README.md

 # OpenMotionCapture
-Motion capture from webcam or video to 3D character
+Full body motion capture from webcam or video to 3D character.